Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Governance/20211016/index.md

 ## Voltaire
 The subject being discussed is broadly "*Voltaire*" - an "[era of Cardano will provide the final pieces required for the Cardano network to become a self-sustaining system](https://roadmap.cardano.org/en/voltaire/)" (Cardano Roadmap).

+## Nori - Welcome
+Welcome everybody to the first edition of the Cafe sur le pont.

+Cafe sur le pont is being held by a new experimental initiative called [bridge builders](http://bridgebuilders.io/).

+Events like this are kind are the very first iteration of what we want to start and what we want to do.
+We're still evolving.
+We hope to be a small or growing community of people who love doing these kinds of things and connecting people connecting organizations having conversations.

+We're kicking this off because Cardano is entering the era of [Voltaire](https://roadmap.cardano.org/en/voltaire/) and Decentralized Governance and we are looking at ways in which IOG can step aside and handover a $1.5 billion treasury to community control.
+That is something that nobody knows how to do yet.
+So, we are here to figure this out.
+We are not here to make decisions, raise action items or things like that, but rather to have conversations.
+To break down silos to meet each other as people.

+Please enter this space with open hearts and open minds.
+Nobody is here in any official capacity.
+We're here as people and human beings, and we just want to have a conversation.
+That is why it is called Cafe sur le pont.
+We are here drinking coffee as friends and having an open conversation on how we transition things.
+To get a diversity of ideas and thoughts to cross pollinate between each other.
+That is the purpose here.